cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ```

-Now we have two processes executing two different task, but there is a problem for our program to be useful we need to recover the information once the child process finish, one way to sync the two processes is to stop the parent process using ```wait``` .
+Now we have two processes executing two different tasks, but there is a problem.
+For our program to be useful we need to recover the information once the child process finishes.
+One way to sync the two processes is to stop the parent process using ```wait```.

-Let's look all this in code.
+Let's look at all of this in code:

 ```c++